Alibaba options set for strong demand on market debut

 Looking at other stocks in Alibaba’s price range offers some clues about just how widely its options prices may vary.

-For instance, at-the-money options expiring in December on Apple Inc (AAPL.O), currently around $98 and with a 90-day implied volatility of around 23 percent, last traded at $5.16 for calls and $4.65 for puts.
+For instance, at-the-money options expiring in December on Apple Inc, currently around $98 and with a 90-day implied volatility of around 23 percent, last traded at $5.16 for calls and $4.65 for puts.

-But the December at-the-money options for TripAdvisor Inc (TRIP.O), trading around $91.50 with an implied volatility nearing 40 percent, last crossed at $10.60 for calls and $6.30 for puts.
+But the December at-the-money options for TripAdvisor Inc , trading around $91.50 with an implied volatility nearing 40 percent, last crossed at $10.60 for calls and $6.30 for puts.

 The start of options trading also will give short sellers an additional venue for betting on a drop in the stock.
 Alibaba’s share price has now retreated around 5 percent after a first-day gain of about 38 percent.